Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 • Accommodation in Aguas Calientes

-• Pack animals (to carry tents, food and cooking equipment)
+• Pack animals (to carry tents, food, and cooking equipment)

 • Pack animals to carry personal gear up to a maximum of 6kg per person (including sleeping pad and sleeping bag)

-• 1 emergency horse every 8 persons
+• 1 emergency horse for every 8 persons

 • Vegetarian or special dietary menus are available at no extra cost, please advise when booking